stagenow/docs/edge/source/ProfileWizards.md

 This window displays the Wizard templates available for creating profiles and allows a Wizard for profile creation.

-The drop-down offers three MX versions for profile creation:
+The drop-down offers the following MX versions for profile creation:

 * MX 6.0 - Select this for Zebra Lollipop devices, which include the StageNow Client, and to use the Wi-Fi Hotspot feature.